 - Different ways to power your thermostat.
 If your current heating and cooling system has a c-wire, then you would be able to power your Lux Geo.
 But if your HVAC does not have the c-wire, you do not need to worry.
 You can power your Geo with two AA lithium batteries.
 You can also use a micro USB or a LUX Power Bridge.
 The Lux Power Bridge is included in the package and gives your thermostat reliable and consistent power.
 This way, if you do not have a C-wire, you can still get reliable power source without having to spend too much on batteries.
-If you want to buy another, the Lux Power Bridge sells for less than $20 on Amazon.
+If you want to buy another, the Lux Power Bridge sells for less on Amazon.

 - Voice commands.
 The Lux Geo works with both Amazon Alexa and Google Assistant, allowing you to control your thermostat using voice commands.

 Other features of the Lux Geo that you should know about include: